 Code of Health and Disability Services - Consumer Rights

 Every person who uses health and disability services has rights.
 The organisations and people who provide health and disability services have duties.
-These rights and duties are clearly set out in the Code of Health and Disability Services - Consumer Rights.
+These rights and duties are clearly set out in the Health and Disability Commissioner Code of rights.

 In summary, your rights under this code are the: